-In response to these concerns, the applicant provided a copy of a study conducted by the Joint Venture of Silicone Valley (Attachment F).
+The community expressed a concern that small cell facilities located on top of utility poles would decrease the property values of the surrounding parcels.
+A project's potential impact (whether positive or negative) on surrounding property values is speculative, based on many factors, and is generally not considered when processing a planning permit.
+Many different variables contribute to the value of a property and establishing a direct causal link (beyond anecdotal evidence) between a proposed project and decreased property values is difficult.
+As there are no independently verified third party studies that have proven that small cell facilities cause a direct and substantial decrease in property values, the Planning Department is not in the position to evaluate this claim.
+However, in response to these concerns, the applicant provided a copy of a third party study conducted by the Joint Venture of Silicone Valley3 (Attachment I).
 This 2012 study explored this issue and found that proximity to a wireless facility had no apparent impact on property values.
-The study identified 70 wireless facilities located in Palo Alto, Redwood City, Saratoga, and San Jose and evaluated the "list" and "sale" price of all home transactions located within a 1-mile radius of the identified cellular facilities.
+The study identified 70 different types of wireless facilities (including cell towers, mono-pines, mono-poles, and rooftop mounted equipment etc.), located in Palo Alto, Redwood City, Saratoga, and San Jose and evaluated the "list" and "sale" price of all home transactions located within a 1-mile radius of the identified cellular facilities.
 The study evaluated over 1,600 single-family home transactions and found that homes located within a 1-mile radius from existing wireless facilities sold for 99% to 106% of their listing price and concluded that the relationship between the list and sale price of a home remained the same across multiple cities regardless of their proximity to a cell site.